NVIDIA/DALI/docs/advanced_topics.rst

 -------------------------

-When you can precisely forecast the memory consumption during a DALI run, this functionality helps you fine tune the processing pipeline .
+When you can precisely forecast the memory consumption during a DALI run, this functionality helps you fine tune the processing pipeline.
 One of the benefits is that the overhead of some reallocations can be avoided.

 DALI uses intermediate buffers to pass data between operators in the processing graph.
 The capacity